There are now 3 possible online modes for units:

 - 12 points

-Availability Location Mode Non-standard teaching period Albany (2 weeks) Perth (4 weeks) Face to face Non-standard teaching period Perth (6weeks) Face to face Non-standard teaching period Online Online timetabled
+Availability Location Mode Non-standard teaching period UWA (Perth) Face to face Non-standard teaching period Albany (2 weeks) Perth (4 weeks) Face to face Non-standard teaching period Lisbon (6 weeks) Face to face

 ; and (5) demonstrate a range of architectural communication skills at a professional level.